-He raised his voice to a dramatic crescendo as he hit the back of the net with that last words of his visions of our future.
+He raised his voice to a dramatic crescendo as he hit the back of the net with those last eight words outlining his discomforting vision of our futures.
 There were no sounds from any of us; nothing but a deep, cathedral hush in the classroom.
-All you could hear was the sound of birdsong outside the window for what I now am sure were only ten hot seconds but felt a the time like a full loaded minute.
+All you could hear was the sound of birdsong outside the window for what I now am sure were only ten hot seconds, but felt at the time like a full loaded minute.

 “Got nuttin to say fer yer selves now, lads?
 Well, dat’s a real shame dat is, a real shame!”
 He said doing that nodding thing with his head again.
-Our collective heads shook in mute horror; our eyes agog and mouths agape like we had broken jaws.
+At that moment someone let out a sad sounding fart, but we all understood that it had been a thing done out of fear than jest.
+It was ignored and instantly forgotten.
+Instead our collective heads either hung in defeat or shook in mute horror.
+Every boy’s eyes were agog and mouths agape like choir boys about to receive the holy wafer at communion.
 “Is dat what you want to happen to ya when you leave dis school?”
 There was a morose “no” from some of us.
 He held a hand up to one of his ears like Hulk Hogan teasing a crowd.

 “I didn’t hear you girls!”
 He sneered.

 “No Sir!”
 We chorused back like a battalion of soldiers standing at drill parade.